Public transport in Gdansk

 Bus stop boards

 At some main bus and tram stops, there are electronic boards showing departures from the bus stop.
-If the information is “za XY min”, this is the real time from GPS installed in the bus.
+If the information is “za XY min“, this is the real-time from GPS installed on the bus.
 If it shows the exact time of departure, this is the time according to the schedule, not the real-time info.

 It’s easy and cheap to reach Gdansk airport by public transport.
 You just need a normal ticket, no extra fee is charged.
 Check Getting from Gdansk airport to the city centre by bus, train and taxi for more information.